an Old Norse and Old English given name.

 - Gertrude Cattle, aged 49, who landed in America from Lincoln, in 1904

-- Charlotte Cattle, aged 50, who emigrated to the United States from Somerset, in 1905
+- Charlotte Cattle, aged 50, who immigrated to the United States from Somerset, in 1905

 - Blanche E. Cattle, who settled in America, in 1908

-- William F. Cattle, aged 26, who emigrated to the United States from Blackpool, England, in 1909
+- William F. Cattle, aged 26, who immigrated to the United States from Blackpool, England, in 1909

-- H. H. Cattle, who emigrated to America from Bootle, in 1919
+- H. H. Cattle, who immigrated to America from Bootle, in 1919

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)